 Summer holidays in Courchevel are all about being active and there are a wealth of activities on offer here for all ages and members of the family.
 Our dedicated guide to activities in Courchevel includes a section specifically on kids' activities with information on horse riding, short family hikes, high ropes courses, where to go swimming, nature parks, and numerous other fun things that will help make your family holiday as unique and memorable as possible!

 It is possible to hire baby equipment in Courchevel - items such as high chairs, pushchairs, cots and playpens can be rented in resort.
-Look out for the 'Famille Plus sign in the sports shops for 4x4 buggies, sledges and snow shoes.
+Check with your accommodation provider that they have what you need before you book.
+Look out for the 'Famille Plus' sign in the shops for 4x4 buggies, sledges and snow shoes.

-There are plenty of specialist tour operators and chalet companies who cater for families and have in-house nannies to help with the child care.
-Children under three are generally too little to try skiing so some help with child care is essential if you plan on skiing yourself.
+There are plenty of specialist tour operators and chalet companies who cater for families and have in-house nannies to help with the childcare.
+Children under three are generally too little to try skiing so some help with childcare is essential if you plan on skiing yourself.
 Independent nanny agencies are also available, and should be booked well in advance of your holiday.
-Have a look at our childcare page for more information or you can contact the local Tourist Offices for a list of available babysitters.
+Have a look at our childcare page for more information or you can contact the local tourist offices for a list of available babysitters.
 The tourist offices also have small play zones for children and a changing area.
 There is a soft play area at La Croisette in Courchevel which has toys, games and crafts that you can use free of charge (note, no changing area!)
-There is a nursery in Courchevel Moriond, for children aged 6 months to five years - book via the tourist office well in advance.
+There is a nursery in Courchevel Moriond, for children aged six months to five years - book via the tourist office well in advance.

 The main winter establishments to help with childcare include the ESF ski schools who offer a combination of tuition and childcare for children 18 months and older.
 You can book your child in for full or half day programmes and lunch can also be provided for an extra charge.

-France divides its school holidays into a regional timetable to ensure that the entire country doesn't go on holiday at once - however this staggered system can mean that some months (particularly February) can be busy from beginning to end as one region after another arrives in resort!
-Planning ahead can help you avoid the crowds...
+France divides its school holidays into a regional timetable to ensure that the entire country doesn't go on holiday at once - however, this staggered system can mean that some months (particularly February) can be busy from beginning to end as one region after another arrives in resort!
+Chamonix is in Zone A.